View the current warnings for New South Wales

 - Weather

 - Mostly sunny.
-The chance of a thunderstorm in the morning and afternoon.
+95% chance of rain.
+The chance of a thunderstorm in the afternoon and evening.

 - Winds